Fedde back from COVID-19 list, leads Nats past SF in opener

 Josh Harrison’s RBI double in the fourth made it 2-0.
 Giants right fielder Mike Yastrzemski got twisted around trying to make the catch which resulted in the ball hitting the wall, allowing Juan Soto to score from first.

-Gausman allowed two runs on three hits while striking out four in four innings, and exited with a a.43 ERA.
+Gausman allowed two runs on three hits while striking out four in four innings, and exited with a 1.43 ERA.

+“Not how I wanted to start the game, obviously,” Gausman said after his shortest outing of the season.

+“They got me early.
+We were in a hole right from the get-go," he said.

 The Nationals won with four hits.
 The Giants got five hits and were shut out for the third time this season and first since April 12.